jengalas/bwaf-bbw/_programs/built-by-women.md

   Submission does not guarantee inclusion; all projects will be reviewed by a jury convened by BWAF.

-  Complete the below fields to sign up to submit your Built by Women projects:
 current-year: _bbw-years/bbw-2026.md
 lefthand_link:
   link_text: Become a sponsor of the program